How is impulsivity controlled? A complete approach with exercises and practical tips

 It aims to anticipate scenarios and prepare more balanced responses.
 To do this, it is important that you follow the following steps:

-🔸 Start by imagining a situation in which you normally act impulsively;
+🔸 Start by imagining a situation in which you usually act impulsively;

-This technique can train the brain more consciously before the actual situation occurs.
+This technique manages to train the brain more consciously before the situation actually happens.

 Last but not least, this exercise aims to avoid hasty decisions, especially in intense emotional situations.
 It consists of:

-🔸 During this period of time, try to get away from thoughts about the specific situation and only after that time has elapsed, refocus on it again.
+🔸 During this period of time, try to get away from thoughts about the specific situation and only after that time, focus on it again.

-👉 Impulsivity is often associated with changes in brain waves, especially in frontal lobe zone — area responsible for executive functions, impulse control, attention and self-regulation.
-To understand this behavior, it is essential to look at its origin: the brain.
+👉 Impulsivity is often associated with changes in brain waves,especially in frontal lobe area— area responsible for executive functions, impulse control, attention and self-regulation.
+To understand this behavior, it is essential to look at its origin: o cerebrum.

-Neurofeedback, which is the basis of our intervention, allows you to regulate brain activity in a non-invasive way.
+O Neurofeedback, which is the basis of our intervention, allows to regulate brain activity in a non-invasive way.
 With this regulation, it is possible to significantly reduce impulsive behaviors.

-As a complement, we resort to the techniques mentioned above within the framework of Cognitive-Behavioral Therapy, used in our inquiries of Clinical Psychology, which enhance results over time.
+As a complement, we use the techniques mentioned above within the scope of Cognitive-Behavioral Therapy, used in our inquiries of Clinical Psychology, which enhance results over time.

 What diagnoses are associated with impulsivity?

-Although impulsivity is a condition that is very present in ADHD, - according to a study published in Journal of Clinical Medicine (2024) - this it's not exclusive of this diagnosis and may manifest itself in various conditions related to mental health. 🧠
+Although impulsivity is a very present condition in PHD, - according to a study published in Journal of Clinical Medicine (2024) - this is not exclusiveof this diagnosis and can manifest itself in several conditions related to mental health. 🧠

-👉 Studies analyzed human behavior in the laboratory, concluding that ADHD is associated with high levels of impulsivity.
-These impulsivity levels are reported to be related to the function of dopamine - a neurotransmitter that plays an important role in the brain - which has implications for treating this disorder.
+👉 Studies have analyzed human behavior in the laboratory concluding that PHDA is associated with high levels of impulsivity.
+These levels of impulsivity are found to be related to the function of dopamine - a neurotransmitter that plays an important role in the brain - which has implications in the treatments of this disorder.

 Anxiety Disorder

-👉 When it comes to Anxiety Disorder, impulsivity is also present.
-A study about Impulsivity in Anxiety Disorders: A Critical Review, concludes that there is a relationship between anxiety and impulsivity, especially in people with a tendency to behavioral disinhibition.
+👉 What it's about Anxiety Disorder, impulsivity is also present.
+A study on Impulsivity in Anxiety Disorders: A Critical Review,concludes that there is a relationship between anxiety and impulsivity especially in people with a tendency to behavioral disinhibition.

 Borderline Personality Disorder

 👉 Impulsivity is one of the central traits in Borderline Personality Disorder.
-The difficulty of dealing with intense and unstable emotions contributes to this type of reaction without prior reflection.
+The difficulty of dealing with intense and unstable emotions contributes to these types of reactions without prior reflection.

 Antisocial Personality Disorder

-👉 Impulsivity is a frequent component of Antisocial Personality Disorder, however, the degree of impulsivity may vary from person to person.
-Studies suggest that there are clear differences between individuals with an antisocial personality who have a pattern of impulsive behavior (especially aggressive) and those who do not show this type of impulsivity.
+👉 Impulsivity is a frequent component of Antisocial Personality Disorder, however, the degree of impulsivity can vary from person to person.
+Studies suggest that there are clear differences between individuals with antisocial personality who have a pattern of impulsive (especially aggressive) behaviors and those who do not exhibit this type of impulsivity.

 👉 Although there are few studies that have directly measured impulsivity in Bipolar Disorder, there seems to be an association between the diagnosis and impulsive behaviors that go beyond episodes of mood alteration.
-In addition, it is not yet clear whether impulsivity between episodes is a risk factor for the development of the disorder or if it is a consequence of the experience accumulated over multiple episodes.
+In addition, it is not yet clear whether inter-episode impulsivity is a risk factor for the development of the disorder or whether it is a consequence of experience accumulated over multiple episodes.

 Conclusion

-👉 Impulsivity It is part of the nature of the human being, however, it is necessary to have the discernment to understand when it begins to be harmful to our well-being.
+👉 Impulsivity it is part of the nature of the human being, however, we need to have the discernment to understand when it starts to be detrimental to our well-being.

-If you feel that impulsivity is somehow a impacting Is some sphere of your life - personal, professional, or emotional - important seek professional help.
-This may be the first step in regaining your control.
+If you feel that impulsivity is somehow impactsome area of your life - personal, professional or emotional - is important seek professional help.
+This can be the first step in regaining your control.

-The NeuroImprove Clinic has a team of professionals ready to help overcome any difficulty.
-Contact us to learn more - know that you're not alone on this journey.
+NeuroImprove Clinic has a team of professionals ready to help circumvent any difficulty.
+Enter contact usto find out more - know that you are not alone on this journey.

 References